-Having new flooring put into your house may be a demanding mission, and it’s far crucial to have someone who could make it clean for you!
-Lucky for you, we’ve got just the right man or woman who assists you to with all of your flooring desires and questions!
-Hollie and Michael sat down with Sean Kadar, Manager of National Floor Source, to speak extra approximately the new trends and everything National Floor Source can help you with!
+Putting new flooring into your house may be demanding, and having someone who can clean it for you is crucial!
+Luckily, we have just the right man or woman to assist you with your flooring desires and questions!
+Hollie and Michael sat down with Sean Kadar, Manager of National Floor Source, to speak about the new trends and everything National Floor Source can help you with!

-- Here are the questions Hollie & Michael requested Sean:
+- Here are the questions Hollie & Michael requested from Sean:

 - What makes National Floor Source unique? f